sneakysneak/docs/pages/templates/04-adding-custom-fields.md

 | Description | You can optionally describe the field and provide documentation, for example how it is used. |
 | Data Type | You can optionally define a data type for your field.
 If it is datetime then add the subtype to allow for type conversions between differnt standards. |

-## Adding Fields Using Json Example
+## Adding Fields Using JSON Example

-As well as being able to add fields manually one-by-one if you have a Json example of the request or response then this can be used to auto-add additional or custom fields.
+As well as being able to add fields manually one-by-one, if you have a JSON example of the request or response then this can be used to auto-add additional or custom fields.

-Simply take the 'spy glass' icon and paste in the Json example.
-Any fields that do not aleady existing will be added.
+Simply take the 'spy glass' icon by the Request or Response area - depending on where you wish to add the fields - and paste in the JSON example in the popup that opens.
+Any fields that do not already exist will be added.
 You may then need to tidy up the field names and data types that have been automatically generated.

+*NOTE: Before pasting in a large JSON example, reduce it to only what you wish to work with as a field will be added for each property it contains.
+Any you don't wish to keep must be deleted one-by-one.*